Article by Craig Hamilton-Parker.

-Article by Craig Hamilton-Parker.
 The medium stood solemnly on the rostrum of the Spiritualist church and with closed eyes said in a silly Chinese accent, “Gleeeeeetings from the spirit world.”
-This was one of Jane and my favorite mediums because to watch her antics were an absolute howl.
+This was one of Jane and my favorite mediums because watching her antics was an absolute howl.

 We fought back the smirks as partway through her trance address she provided us with an advertisement break.
 One eye opened as the guide said, “This sister is currently unable to get to church because of transport problems.
 If any drivers are available then please speak to her afterward.
 You can also speak to her about private sitting and personal auragraphs.”
 She then slipped back into the trance address.

 Now don’t get me wrong.
 Although words such as fruitcake spring to mind, the medium in question was a lovely, sincere lady but definitely not the Spiritualist medium norm.
 However, mediums like this do give trance a bad name.
 Similarly, trance mediumship, sometimes called channeling, also has many surreal practitioners who bring shallow philosophy from grandiose spirits.
-Some grunt like animals, whistle like dolphins, or give messages from aliens.
+Some grunt like animals, whistle like a dolphin, or give messages from aliens.
 Perhaps they really are in touch with these beings, for there is no way to prove they are not.
 But there is no way to prove they are real either.

 The spirits use their form as a way to identify themselves rather than for glory.
 They usually speak in the medium’s own voice and have no need for mannerisms, gestures, or speaking in an unrecognizable language.
 The latter exhibitions are almost always the medium’s own projections of his or her expectations and desires.

 My own trance work developed only after ten years as working as an accurate platform medium, and I insist that the guides who take control give verifiable evidence to prove that the spirit is truly in touch.
 If this were not the case, there would be no way of knowing that it really is the spirit.

 Shot of me during trance mediumship

 So before explaining the function of trance work in a circle I need to prove my point.
 I have only vague memories about what is said while I am in trance, and for some of my sessions I have no idea who has attended.
 At an open trance session we had a guest visitor whom none of us knew.
 “I can remember the evening we had an extraordinary proof from your guide Tara,” said Sue from my circle.

-I found out later that the woman’s name was Vanessa Gates, aged thirty-five, fromFareham, in Hampshire.
+I found out later that the woman’s name was Vanessa Gates, aged thirty-five, from Fareham, in Hampshire.
 She was shocked when she spoke to her brother’s spirit at the session:

-“I heard about Craig and visited his psychic development group inEastleigh.
+“I heard about Craig and visited his psychic development group in Eastleigh.
 I was keen to get in touch with my brother, Brian Price, who had died thirteen years ago.

 “Sitting in a nearby pitch-dark room waiting to hear the voice of spirit people was a bit like the séances you see in the movies.
 Soon Craig started speaking to people.
 His knowledge, he explained, was passed to him by his spirit guide.
 Eventually I had the courage to ask: ‘If someone is murdered, can they tell you who killed them?’

 “Craig paused, allowed his guide to overshadow him, then said, ‘You are asking because of your brother, Brian, who is with me now.
-He was murdered inLondon.
+He was murdered in London.
 They cut his head off.’

 “The whole room was stunned.
 Craig did not know my name and, apart from greeting me when I arrived, had not spoken to me before.
 What he was saying was shocking—and true.
 My brother, Brian, had been murdered.
 Brian, who was thirty-eight, and his girlfriend had been stabbed repeatedly and then had their heads chopped off.

 “Through the spirit guide, Brian made contact.
 He told how the murderer had continued to stab his body after he was dead.
 He mentioned names that I knew had been connected with the inquiry.
 Brian described how he had died in a dirty flat in a near-derelict block.
 There was rubbish and broken glass around the room.

 “They will be convicted for other crimes, though, he said.
 But he made a point of saying he’d died with the first stab to his chest and hadn’t suffered.
 He had watched the events unfold from out of his body.
 For a long time, I’d been haunted by the thought of him suffering.
 This put my mind at rest—as did realizing that everyone gets a second chance in the afterlife.”

 All three of them played a part in his death but the police did not know who had actually killed him.
-But thenTaragave the three names of the people who were involved in the murder.
+But then Tara gave the three names of the people who were involved in the murder.
 They were three people who were known to the sitter and also knew her brother.
-To me this made it an exceptional night and that is why I remember it so long afterward.”
+To me, this made it an exceptional night and that is why I remember it so long afterward.”

 If there is a real communication from a spirit guide then they should be able to provide verifiable evidence of the continuation of life.
 It is my belief that trance mediumship should not be developed until the medium is fully developed as a mental medium.

-Much later in your development the overshadowing by the spirit communicator may increase until it becomes trance.
+Much later in your development, the overshadowing by the spirit communicator may increase until it becomes trance.
 This will happen only if you want it to and if it is the route you choose.
 Not all mediums are trance mediums.
 During light trance the medium will be partially conscious and afterward will be able to recall the discourse made by the guide.

 During deep trance, a powerful atmosphere pervades the room as the guide speaks directly through the medium.
 The guide may tell the sitters things about themselves that can only be know by clairvoyance and may give astonishing spirit proof.
-When you sit with a true trance medium it is unmistakable that spirit have communicated.
+When you sit with a true trance medium it is unmistakable that spirit has communicated.

 As my circle is primarily a teaching circle, the trancework I do is normally for the purpose of developing the fledgling mediums.
 The trance teachings are given once the students have advanced enough to understand what is happening and can ask questions of the spirit about their own development and the progress of the group in general.

-Once the sitters become mediums in their own right then the circle may either disband or continue toward a more advanced stage, perhaps with the development of physical mediumship and accompanying phenomenas.
+Once the sitters become mediums in their own right then the circle may either disband or continue toward a more advanced stage, perhaps with the development of physical mediumship and accompanying phenomena.
 I believe that every developed medium should maintain a circle as a permanent part of his spiritual work.